 Executive Coaching: "I help CEOs make high-stakes decisions with clarity · 200+ founder coaching engagements · Former McKinsey"

 LinkedIn gives you 220 characters.
 Use them all.
 The formula above consistently fills 160 to 200 characters when written with genuine specificity.
-Every character you leave empty is positioning you left on the table.
+Every character you leave empty is positioning left on the table.

 One more thing: your headline appears everywhere